imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Distribution Analysis

--   {% include bc content='Branch Properties...'%} Measures all branches of the currently selected reconstructions (without considering cell identity) and plots a histogram of the chosen metric, enabling quantification of branch properties across a population.
+-   {% include bc path='Branch Properties...'%} Measures all branches of the currently selected reconstructions (without considering cell identity) and plots a histogram of the chosen metric, enabling quantification of branch properties across a population.
--   {% include bc content='Cell Properties...'%} Measures each cell in the currently selected reconstructions individually and plots a histogram of the chosen metric, enabling comparison between individual cells.
+-   {% include bc path='Cell Properties...'%} Measures each cell in the currently selected reconstructions individually and plots a histogram of the chosen metric, enabling comparison between individual cells.

 <div align="left">